wbt11a/h265Convert/README.md

 # h265Convert
-BASH Scripts to Convert Libraries to H265
+#BASH Scripts to Convert Libraries to H265
-* * * * * /home/beaty/h265Scripts/startConvertScript.sh

 Requirements:

   -Linux
   -ffmpeg that has x265 libraries installed
   -Basic BASH knowledge